relaycorp/awala-testing-jvm/README.md

 The first step is to make the unit under test (UUT) use the mock client instead of the real one, which could be done with dependency injection or by mocking a method that would return an instance of the client.
 Either way, make sure the UUT uses the interface `PDCClient` from the core Relaynet library instead of a concrete implementation.

 The mock client is initialised with the exact sequence of method calls you'd expect your UUT to make.
-For example, if you're testing the node registration flow, you'd want to check that the pre-registration and registration methods are called in that order, so you'd initialise the mock client as follows:
+For example, if you're testing the node registration flow, you'd want to check that the pre-registration and registration methods are called in that order and with the right arguments, so you'd write a test like the one below:

 ```kotlin
 val registrationAuthorization = "the authorization".toByteArray()